 Because we believe that local support for recovery plans is essential, we have approached recovery planning collaboratively, with strong reliance on existing state, regional, and tribal planning processes.
 For instance, in the Columbia Basin, recovery plans have been or are being developed by regional recovery boards convened by Washington State, by the State of Oregon in conjunction with stakeholder teams, and by NMFS in Idaho with the participation of local agencies.
 We review locally developed recovery plans, ensure that they satisfy ESA requirements, and make them available for public review and comment before formally adopting them as ESA recovery plans.

 Recovery plans must consider the factors affecting species survival throughout the entire life cycle.
 The salmonid life cycle includes spawning and rearing in the tributaries, migrating through the mainstem Columbia River and estuary to the ocean, and returning to the natal stream.
 In the estuary, juvenile and adult salmon and steelhead undergo physiological changes needed to make the transition to and from saltwater.
-They use the varying sub-habitats of the estuary—the shallows, side channels, deeper channels, and plume of freshwater extending offshore—at varying times of the year.
+They use the varying sub-habitats of the estuary—the shallows, Start Printed Page 8346side channels, deeper channels, and plume of freshwater extending offshore—at varying times of the year.

 While local recovery planners appropriately focus on the tributary conditions within their jurisdictions and domains, NMFS recognized the need for consistent treatment of the factors in the estuary that affect all of the listed salmon and steelhead in the Columbia Basin.
 The Estuary Module addresses limiting factors, threats, and needed actions in the Columbia River estuary for the 13 ESUs and DPSs of salmon and steelhead listed in the basin.
 Each locally developed recovery plan will incorporate by reference the Estuary Module as its estuary component.